TVLuke/location-history/README.md

 - `cumulative_points.py` takes the points from `/points` and creates a cumulative points file in `/cumulative` with a naming scheme like this `20200319_points.geojson`.
 These are all points up to that date.
 Should there be a day, for which no location file was present, there is still a cumulative one.
 So from now on every date from the start date is covered.

-- `combine_pionts_yearly.py` takes the points from _points (which is only points for distances traveled with less then 10 km/h) and creates a cumulative file for each year where
+- `combine_pionts_yearly.py` takes the points from _points (which is only points for distances traveled with less then 10 km/h) and creates a file for each year.

+- `visualize_points_with_counts.py` creates shapefiles for the yearly points created with `combine_pionts_yearly.py`.

+- `visualize_cumulative_points_with_counts.py` now takes the files created in `cumulative_points.py` and creates a shapefile with the counts of the points in each polygon.
+It creates on shapefile for each day.

+- `visualize_points_geopandas.py` takes the shape files created in `visualize_cumulative_points_with_counts.py` and creates a .png using background data from the folder `/basisdaten` for each day.

+(EXAMPLE)

+- `visualize_points_geopandas_yearly.py` creates a yearly visualisation, and an aditional file that writs the name on it.

+- `create_video_from_images.py` creates a copy of each of the png created by `visualize_points_geopandas.py` and adds the date to the lower right corner (`/visualizations_with_dates`).
+All these images are then combined into a .mp4 file.